The strategic importance of intellectual property

 For the Arkema group, filing patents and registering trademarks are vital measures for protecting its innovations, ensuring future growth in its activities and enabling technology transfers to other countries.

-- Ranked among the 100 Top Global Innovators by Thomson Reuters in 2012
+- Ranked among the 100 Top Global Innovators for the fifth consecutive year by Thomson Reuters in 2015

 The Arkema group also leverages acquisitions and sales of patent licenses to meet the needs of its operations.